aarneranta/chalmers-advanced-python/labs/lab2/lab2.md

 `WeightedGraph` is a subclass of `Graph`, which stores **edge weights**.
 These weights can be objects of any type.
+In the tram network, for instance, they can store transition times between adjacent stops.

 The class stores weights internally (e.g. in a dictionary) and supports two public methods:

 - `get_weight(vertex, vertex)`